 SIOPE has been nominated as the Leader of Work Package 9 on Childhood Cancers.

-Moreover, SIOPE will contribute to other JARC Work Packages: WP4 ‘Epidemiology’, WP5 ‘Assuring Quality of Care’, WP8 ‘Education’ and WP10 ‘Policy’.
+Moreover, SIOPE contributed to other JARC Work Packages: WP4 ‘Epidemiology’, WP5 ‘Assuring Quality of Care’, WP8 ‘Education’ and WP10 ‘Policy’.

-SIOPE will be working closely with the European Committee of Childhood Cancer International (CCI) – the organisation representing cancer parents, patients and survivors in a continuation of a long-term and instrumental partnership.
+SIOPE worked closely with the European Committee of Childhood Cancer International (CCI Europe) – the organisation representing cancer parents, patients and survivors in a continuation of a long-term and instrumental partnership.

 JARC Work Package on Childhood Cancers

-The objectives of the WP coordinated by SIOPE with the participation of 19 partners are:
+The objectives of the WP coordinated by SIOPE with the participation of 19 partners were:

 - Defining collaborative measures for ensuring access to standard treatments and accelerating access to innovative therapies;